harsha0017/nubi/README.md

 Privacy Policy

-This Privacy Policy describes how [Your App Name] collects, uses, and protects user information.
+This Privacy Policy describes how Nubi collects, uses, and protects user information.

 Information We Collect
 We may collect personal information such as phone number, profile details, location data, and user-generated content to provide app functionality.